 By Noah Louis-Ferdinand, Voices for Vaccines Communications Coordinator In the wake of

 Increasing COVID-19 Vaccine Access in Asia, West Pacific Region

 The hustle and bustle of the impending Christmas and New Year holidays

 Where We Work

-To see where we do vaccine-related work, click here and look under Polio and PIVI.
-The other programs do not work in specific countries but on a global level.
+To see where we do vaccine-related work, click here.
+The Brighton Collaboration does not work in specific countries but on a global level.